curtp/flex_edge_rpg/FlexEdge.md

    - Normal: 2d6
    - Advantage: 3d6

-2. Add Edge Dice to the pool if the character is skilled:
+2. Add Edge Dice to the pool if the character has an applicable skill:
-   - Add Edge Dice equal to their skill score
    - Example: Swords 2 adds 2d6 Edge Dice

 3. Roll all dice together.
 Success occurs when: